arielsanchezmora/vDocumentation/README.md

 Update-Module VMware.PowerCLI
 Update-Module vDocumentation

+# Module Changelog

+__v1.04__ new functionality added:
+ Updated export-excel so that it does no number conversion (IP addresses are now text) on any of the columns and it auto sizes them.
+Thanks to [@magneet_nl](https://twitter.com/Magneet_nl) for helping us discover this bug!

+__v1.03__ new functionality added:
+ Get-ESXInventory: Added RAC Firmware version, BIOS release date.
+ Get-ESXIODevice: Added support to get HP Smart Array Firmware from PowerCLI

+__1.02__ Formatting & Manifest changes

+__1.01__ Changes to support displaying datastore multipathing

+__1.0__ First release to PowerShell Gallery with 4 commands: Get-ESXInventory, Get-ESXIODevice, Get-ESXNetworking & Get-ESXStorage

 # vDocumentation backstory

 Hi!
 I'm Ariel Sanchez (https://twitter.com/arielsanchezmor) and this is the result of a dream and the power of the vCommunity.
 I started a documentation template effort, which can be found [here](https://sites.google.com/site/arielsanchezmora/home/vmware/free-vmware-documentation-templates).
 There is a lot of work pending to be able to call the effort complete, but one very important component that my friend [Edgar Sanchez](https://github.com/edmsanchez) ( https://twitter.com/edmsanchez13 ) has advanced dramatically is the PowerCLI scripting.
 This repository stores them, and publishes them to the world so they can start being used.
 We open-sourced and placed in GitHub so they can be further improved by the vCommunity!